Make Joe Wicks' post-workout Mango Chicken Burger

 Looking for a post-workout meal that tastes great but doesn't undo all your hard work at the gym?
 Joe Wicks' Mango Chicken Burger from his new book The Fat Loss Plan is guaranteed to hit the spot, plus you can make it under 30 minutes!
 The Fat Loss Plan by Joe Wicks aka The Body Coach is out now.

-1 x 180g skinless chicken breast fillet, roughly chopped
+- 1 x 180g skinless chicken breast fillet

 - Shape the mixture into a large patty and place under the grill for 5-6 minutes on each side, or until cooked through and lightly golden.